Kobashigawa's Experience Will Give The Musketeers A Boost For BIG EAST Play

 XU vs. APSU (Sept.
 18, 2011)

-Woody Sherwood is entering his third season as the Xavier University women's soccer head coach.
+Woody Sherwood, 44, is in his fourth season as the Xavier University women's soccer head coach.
 Prior to Xavier, Sherwood spent three years at Indiana University, including two years as an assistant coach before being promoted to assistant head coach.

 In his first season at the helm of the Musketeers, Sherwood led XU to its best record in four seasons with a 7-11-0 record.
 In 2011, the Musketeers were one of the top defensive teams in the nation, allowing just 18 goals all season.